Healthy Cats – Friske katter

-The Maine Coon is a natural breed of cats, and normally not more at risk for health issues than most other cat breeds.
-Serious Maine Coon breeders are however concerned by those health issues we find are too common in the breed, and have developed health programmes to keep the breed healthy in the future as well.
+The Maine Coon is a natural breed of cats, and normally not more at risk for health issues than most cats.
+Breeding within a closed population, a cat breed, will however give breed specific problems.
+Serious Maine Coon breeders are still concerned by those health issues we find in the breed, and have developed health programmes to keep the breed healthy in the future.

 It is impossible to guarantee the health of a cat throughout his or her life.
 By testing according to the health programmes and focusing on lower inbreeding, we hope to have minimized risk of illness for our kittens, and to keep the lines healthy.